MGT-200 / 2 crédits

 - Principles of game theory and applications to interactions among firms

 - Saving and asset markets.
-Application: Is the S&P 500 overvalued?
+Application: real estate markets and the economy

 - Economic fluctuations: business cycles and crises.
 Application: Covid-19 crisis